 Bishop Francisco Ribera (1537–1591) Spanish Jesuit.
 Wrote a futurist, premillennial book.

-1. Ribera’s published work was called “In Sacram Beati Ionnis Apostoli ” Evangelistate Apocoalypsin Commentari (Lugduni 1593).
+1. Ribera’s published work was called “In Sacram Beati Ioannis Apostoli ” Evangelistate Apocoalypsin Commentary (Lugduni 1593).
 You can still find these writings in the Bodleian Library in Oxford England.

 3. Chilliast – Minimalism – Futurism (Antichrist in remote future, not past) (Ch is pronounced K as in killiast)

 4. He found it in 1st, 2nd, 3rd century church literature.